Holdols/genstats/README.md

 Examples and details about each method can be found in the articles.

 The packages uses the method of LT-FH as described by Hujoel, M.L.A., Gazal, S., Loh, PR. et al..
-Link to article is found in Biblography.
+Link to article is found in Bibliography.

 The package is developed as a part of our bachelor’s program in data science at Aarhus University.